-Telegram has not officially announced any ICO plans, and much of the information that exists for this token sale was provided by anonymous sources and media outlets claiming to have seen the offering’s whitepaper.
+Telegram has not officially announced any ICO plans, and much of the information that exists for this token sale has been provided by anonymous sources and a whitepaper that was “leaked” instead of being released through official methods.

-There are even reports that some criminals have been setting up fake websites in an effort to ensnare investors, according to TechCrunch.
-Gramtoken.io, which has been taken down, drew more than $5 million from investors before going offline last week.
+Further, there have been reports of criminals setting up fake websites in an effort to ensnare investors, according to TechCrunch.
+Gramtoken.io, which has been taken down, drew more than $5 million from investors before going offline.

 Any investors considering participating in ICOs should keep in mind that investing is inherently risky.
 As a result, performing the proper due diligence is crucial.